Battle of Port Republic Summary

 Winder Pinned Down

 By that time, Confederate General Richard Taylor’s brigade had crossed the river.
 Upon hearing the firing, Taylor rushed his men forward and attempted to silence the guns atop the Coaling.
-When the Yankees shifted their attention to Taylor, Winder attempted an unsuccessful counterattack.
-The Federals pinned the Rebels down and forced them to retreat.
+When the Federals shifted their attention to Taylor, Winder attempted an unsuccessful counterattack.
+The Federals pinned the Confederates down and forced them to retreat.

 Jackson Abandons His Plan to Defeat Frémont